John Buddle

-John Buddle (15 September 1773 – 10 October 1843) was a prominent self-made mining engineer and entrepreneur in North East England.
+John Buddle (15 September 1773 – 10 October 1843) was an English prominent self-made mining engineer and entrepreneur in North East England.
 He had a major influence on the development of the Great Northern Coalfield in the first half of the 19th century, contributing to the safety of mining coal by innovations such as the introduction of the Davy Lamp, the keeping of records of ventilation, and the prevention of flooding.
 He was also interested in shipping as an owner, and built Seaham Harbour, establishing an important trade dock.
 He was chairman of the company that built the Tyne Dock at South Shields, and was also involved in the creation of two harbours and the development of a tunnel.

 Early life

 Born on 15 September 1773 at West Kyo, near Stanley, County Durham, Buddle was the only son and the fourth of six children born to John Buddle, senior, and Mary Reay.
 John Buddle senior was a mathematician who worked at a local school before pursuing a career in the mining industry, being responsible for his son's wide education, particularly in maths and science.
-One of his earliest notebooks resides in The Common Room of Great North in Newcastle upon Tyne, containing notes on a wide range of scientific and geographical topics.
+One of his earliest notebooks resides in the collection of the North of England Institute of Mining and Mechanical Engineers in Newcastle upon Tyne, containing notes on a wide range of scientific and geographical topics.
 Buddle's father also gave him a practical education in mining, even as early, John Buddle commented as "six years old".
 At the age of 19, John Buddle became the underviewer to his father, and in 1801 he was appointed viewer of Benwell Colliery, soon buying a thirteenth share in the colliery worth £2,700, beginning his role as a Director with a salary of £100 a year.